Be1zebub/lit-sqlite3/README.md

 QOL fork of [lit-sqlite3](https://github.com/SinisterRectus/lit-sqlite3)
 ============================

-adds a easy to use interface for prepared statements:
+Adds a easy to use interface for prepared statements

 ## API